How Do I Create Interactive Log Analysis Dashboards With Grafana and Loki?

 export const lokiUrl = lokiService.status.loadBalancer.ingress[0].hostname;

-In this guide, we deployed Grafana and Loki on a Kubernetes cluster using Pulumi.
-We configured Loki to aggregate logs and Grafana to visualize them.
-The services were exposed to allow access to Grafana and Loki.
-This setup provides an interactive log analysis dashboard using Grafana and Loki.
+In this guide, we successfully deployed Grafana and Loki on a Kubernetes cluster using Pulumi.
+We configured Loki to aggregate logs and set up Grafana to visualize these logs.
+The services were exposed, enabling easy access to both Grafana and Loki.
+This setup facilitates the creation of interactive log analysis dashboards, enhancing your ability to monitor and analyze system logs effectively.

 Deploy this code